-You will be covered for the risks and for the time periods described in the covered accident(s) applicable to the Class of Covered Persons to which you belong.
+You will be covered for the risks and for the time periods listed in the Covered Accidents column of the table below that are applicable to the Class of Covered Persons to which you belong.

 You will not be included as a member of more than one Covered Class at the same time.
-If you could be included in more than one Covered Class at the time of a covered accident, MetLife will consider you to be a member of the Covered Class that provides the greatest benefit.
+If you could be included in more than one Covered Class at the time of a Covered Accident, MetLife will consider you to be a member of the Covered Class that provides the greatest benefit.

-Covered Class Covered Accidents Class 1: All active Full-Time U.S. employees of an Employer 24-Hour Business TravelPersonal Deviation Business Travel Class 2: All non-employee members of an Employer's Board of Directors Board of Director Business TravelPersonal Deviation Business Travel Class 3: All Guests of an Employer who are classified as retained attorneys 24-Hour Business TravelPersonal Deviation Business Travel
+Covered Class Covered Accidents Class 1: All active Full-time U.S. Employees of an Employer 2 24-Hour Business TravelPersonal Deviation Business Travel Class 2: All non-Employee members of an Employer's Board of Directors 2 Board of Director Business TravelPersonal Deviation Business Travel Class 3: All Guests of an Employer who are classified as RetainedAattorneys 2 24-Hour Business TravelPersonal Deviation Business Travel

-&lt;sup>2Exposure to the Elements and Presumption of Death provisions (see the General Information chapter for details) apply to all Covered Classes.
+2Exposure to the Elements and Presumption of Death provisions (see the General Information chapter for details) apply to all Covered Classes.